troubleshooting

 • Fouled spark plug

-Flat spot in acceleration (up through 3500 RPM)
+Flat spot during slow acceleration (up through 4500 RPM)

 • Idle jets too small